Robadob/docs/submitting.md

 - For software submissions, describe the functionality of the software, usage and recent experience of use in teaching and learning situations.
 - For learning modules, describe the learning objectives, content, instructional design, and experience of use in teaching and learning situations.
 - Tell us the "story" of the project: how did it come to be?
-- Cite key references, including a link to the open archive of the sofware or the learning module.
+- Cite key references, including a link to the open archive of the software or the learning module.

 JOSE welcomes submissions with diverse educational contexts.
 You should write your paper for a non-specialist reader.
 Your submission should probably be around 1000